thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

   * $$coap-problem-details-extension,
 }

+ns = 0
-type = 0
+type = 1
-title = 1
+title = 2
-response-code = 2
+response-code = 3
-detail = 3
+detail = 4
-instance = 4
+instance = 5
 ~~~
 {: #fig-cddl title="CoAP Problem Details: CDDL Definition"}

 # Extensibility

-The format presented is extensible at two separate points that allow the
+The format presented can be extended at two separate points that allow the
 definition of:

 * New error type values (see {{sec-new-types}}); and
-* New attributes (see {{sec-extensions}}).
+* New error attributes (see {{sec-new-attributes}}).

+## Defining New Problem Types
+{: #sec-new-types}

+The mechanism for defining new problem types is designed to allow private use,
+for example by organisations or projects, while at the same time supporting the
+use of this error format in public protocols and APIs, and ease of transition
+between the two (for example if an API is first developed internally and then
+open-sourced).
+Another critical design objective is to enable delegating the
+administration of the code-points space to entities (and experts) that are
+"closer" to the actual usage and meaning of the code-points.
+We want to
+explicitly avoid having expert looking over a very big and diverse semantic
+space.

+To meet these goal, new problem types are always defined (and have a meaning)
+within a namespace.
+The namespace is itself partitioned in three separate
+ranges: a completely private space, one devoted to private organisations and
+projects, and a third one used for public APIs and protocols.
+The rules for
+registering a new namespace are outlined in {{iana-namespace-registry}}.

+Moving a set of error types from the private to the public space need only
+changing the namespace identifier, while leaving all error types the same.

 ## Defining New Problem Attributes
-{: #sec-extensions}
+{: #sec-new-attributes}

 Problem type definitions MAY extend the problem details object with additional
-members to convey additional, problem-specific information.
+attributes to convey additional, problem-specific information.

 Clients consuming problem details MUST ignore any such extensions that they
 don't recognize; this allows problem types to evolve and include additional